 Maine has succeeded in maintaining a healthy lobster population for over a century and a half by taking action to ensure a sustainable fishery.
 Lobster is sustainably sourced to allow the species to reproduce at a rate greater than the harvest.
 Laws and regulations are designed to prevent overfishing, protect habitat, and minimize the environmental impact on other ocean wildlife.
 Maine seafood sustainability practices, methods, and sourcing have been thoroughly integrated into the markets, restaurants, and seafood companies to provide economic and social stability for Maine’s commercial lobster fishery and for the greater good of the communities where lobster is sourced.

 For the highest quality fresh lobster from Maine, look no further than Klenda Seafood – we deliver lobster directly to your door!
+We also offer curbside pick-up at our South Portland location if you live locally – call for details and to place your order over the phone.
 Learn more about shipping methods and best practices, or contact us today.